General Terms and Conditions of use

 The fight against money laundering and the financing of terrorism

-In application of the provisions of articles L.561-2 and subsequent of the Monetary and Financial Code relating to the participation of financial organisations in the fight against money laundering and the financing of terrorist activities, the Partners in their capacity as electronic money or payment service establishments, digital asset service provider (PSAN) or credit institution and Lydia as PSP Agent, are bound by certain regulations and obligations to fight against money laundering and terrorist financing and against corruption.
+In application of the provisions of articles L.561-2 and subsequent of the Monetary and Financial Code relating to the participation of financial organizations in the fight against money laundering and the financing of terrorist activities, the Partners in their capacity as electronic money or payment service establishments, digital asset service provider (PSAN) or credit institution and Lydia as PSP Agent, are bound by certain regulations and obligations to fight against money laundering and terrorist financing and against corruption.

-As such, Lydia and its Partners . can carry out all the procedures necessary for the identification of the Consumer and the beneficiary (Know Your Customer obligations,).
+As such, Lydia and its Partners. can carry out all the procedures necessary for the identification of the Consumer and the beneficiary (Know Your Customer obligations,).
 They are also required to exercise constant vigilance over the business relationship, in accordance with applicable laws, and to examine the transactions carried out by the Consumer, ensuring that they are consistent with the current knowledge of the Consumer.
-In this respect, they may have to set up monitoring systems and, in the presence of transactions that appear to them to be inconsistent or suspicious, unusual or exceptional, to inquire of the Consumer or, where applicable, his or her agent, as to the origin or destination of the funds, the purpose and nature of the transaction or the identity of the person benefiting from it.
+In this respect, they may have to set up monitoring systems and, in the presence of transactions that appear to them to be inconsistent or suspicious, unusual or exceptional, to inquire of the Consumer or, where applicable, his or her agent, as to the origin or destination of the funds, the purpose, and nature of the transaction or the identity of the person benefiting from it.
 If they fail to do so, Lydia and its Partners reserve the right not to execute the transaction or to cancel it or to terminate the contractual relationship.

-The Consumer also recognises that Lydia and its Partners may issue reports to the competent authorities (Tracfin alerts for the fight against clandestine financial circuits), voluntarily or on request, voluntarily or on request (response to judicial or administrative requisitions).
+The Consumer also recognizes that Lydia and its Partners may issue reports to the competent authorities (Tracfin alerts for the fight against clandestine financial circuits), voluntarily or on request, voluntarily or on request (response to judicial or administrative requisitions).

 The Consumer acknowledges that Lydia or its Partners may at any time terminate or postpone the opening of the Lydia Consumer Account, or the execution of an operation in the absence of sufficient information on its object or nature.